Out Stack

-Out Stack or Ootsta is an island in Shetland.
+Out Stack (Ootsta) is an island in Shetland, and the northernmost point of Scotland, the United Kingdom, and the British Isles.

 It lies 600 m northeast of Muckle Flugga and 1+1/2 nmi north of the island of Unst.

 It is one of the North Isles of the Shetland Islands and lies within the Hermaness National Nature Reserve.

 It is uninhabited and there is no landfall directly to the north.

 Description

 Out Stack is little more than a rocky outcrop, and is uninhabited.
 It has been described as "the full stop at the end of Britain".
 Travellers would not encounter any further land masses between Out Stack and the North Pole if heading directly north.

-Lady Franklin
+Jane Franklin

-Lady Franklin, the wife of the Arctic explorer Sir John Franklin, landed on Out Stack after John Rae's reports of the fate of the Franklin expedition had reached Stromness, Orkney, where she lived, in 1853/54.
+Jane Franklin, the wife of the Arctic explorer John Franklin, landed on Out Stack after John Rae's reports of the fate of the Franklin expedition had reached Stromness, Orkney, where she lived, in 1853/54.

 Hermaness National Nature Reserve

 The Hermaness National Nature Reserve covers the Muckle Flugga rocks and Out Stack, as well as the seabird cliffs and moorland of Hermaness.